syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 {% endhighlight %}

-***Note: For AutoGenerated columns the Formatting can be applied by handling the SfDataGrid.AutoGeneratingColumn event.***
+N> For AutoGenerated columns the Formatting can be applied by handling the **SfDataGrid.AutoGeneratingColumn** event.

 ##### Formatting GridTextColumn with different Culture

-SfDataGrid allows you to apply different [](https://developer.xamarin.com/api/type/System.Globalization.CultureInfo/# "") HYPERLINK "https://developer.xamarin.com/api/type/System.Globalization.CultureInfo/" for the GridColumns by using the GridColumn.CultureInfo property.
+**SfDataGrid** allows you to apply different [CultureInfo](https://developer.xamarin.com/api/type/System.Globalization.CultureInfo/) for the GridColumns by using the GridColumn.CultureInfo property.
 Assign the FormatString to this property based on the type of the property the column is associated with to format the value.
-You can use different [](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx# "") HYPERLINK "http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx" to customize the value displayed in the record cells.
+You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x\(v=vs.90\).aspx) to customize the value displayed in the record cells.
 The following code example shows you how to apply different cultures for a GridColumns.
 {% highlight c# %}
 dataGrid.Columns.Add (new GridTextColumn () {